 The BBC has been running “trials” of 4K content on iPlayer since 2016, when Planet Earth was streamed in UHD and HDR on supported devices.
 The BBC also streamed live 4K coverage from Wimbledon 2018 and 2019, the 2019 FA Cup final and semi-final matches, and all FIFA World Cup 2018 matches.

-Since then, more 4K programmes (and the occasional live 4K broadcast) have been added, and removed, from the trial: from nature shows like Blue Planet II (which is still available, as of this writing), to Dracula, which was added two years ago in 4K – and has since been removed.
+Since then, more 4K programmes (and the occasional live 4K broadcast) have been added, and removed, from the trial: from nature shows like Blue Planet II (which is still available, as of this writing), to Dracula, which was added back in 2020 in 4K – and has since been removed.

 In 2020, when the first UK lockdown started the 4K trial was shut down temporarily, as a “precautionary measure”, in order to ease the strain on the broadband networks in the UK (Netflix, Amazon Prime Video and Disney+ similarly reduced video quality around Europe, for the same reasons).

 Later in 2020, the BBC brought the 4K trial back – by adding a much-requested show in 4K, His Dark Materials.
 Then, on January 1, 2021, we finally got our first (on iPlayer) Doctor Who in 4K.
 And by late summer, we also got the new hit series – Vigil, and then Ridley Road and two new nature shows.